Could investing in solar energy pay off sooner than you think?

 The bill does all this by increasing taxes for billion-dollar corporations but does not raise taxes for families earning $400,000 or less annually or for small businesses.

-After more than 18 successful years, Sandbar Solar maintains its position as the most established, locally owned solar company in Santa Cruz.
+After more than 20 successful years, Sandbar Solar maintains its position as the most established, locally-owned solar company on the Central CA Coast.

 Our solar panel installation projects reduce your energy bills and increase your property’s market value.
 Solar panels for your home or business also make you an important part of the green solutions that help preserve our planet.